- MAP (Membership by Assessment of Performance)

-iMAP (Membership by Assessment of Performance) the route to RCGP membership for established GPs
+The route to RCGP membership for established GPs

-iMAP requires candidates to complete a portfolio of activities they carry out during the working day.
-The portfolio breaks these down into 15 separate criteria which should be relevant to and achievable by GPs with a wide variety of work patterns.
-Several of the criteria are also required for Revalidation: quality improvement programmes, significant event audit, complaints and compliments, colleague feedback and patient feedback.
+MAP requires candidates to complete a portfolio of activities they carry out during the working day.
+The portfolio breaks these down into 13 separate criteria which should be relevant to and achievable by GPs with a wide variety of work patterns.
+Five criteria are also required for Revalidation: quality improvement programmes, significant event audit, complaints and compliments, colleague feedback and patient feedback.

-Assessment through iMAP
+Assessment through MAP

 There are three steps: